ttaggart1/my-resume/references.md

-this is conflicting language in the copy of tshi file on the branch
+this is conflicting language in the copy of this file on the branch